KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Netatmo by CFenner](https://github.com/CFenner/MMM-Netatmo)

+1. Recommendation: No lint script found in package.json.
+It is recommended to add one.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    - neostandard  0.11.5  →  0.11.7